 How to Beat Seasonal Affective Disorder and The Winter Blues [Infographic]

 Have you experienced, or are you experiencing Seasonal Affective Disorder, or the Winter Blues?
 Please share your stories about the winter — good or bad — with us.
 We’re always interested to hear from readers.
 So, don’t be shy.
-Wishing to light in dark days, a straight road ahead, and a cup of hot cocoa — Norman Rosenthal
+Wishing to light in dark days, straight travel ahead, and a cup of hot cocoa — Norman Rosenthal

 As always if you enjoyed this infographic on Seasonal Affective Disorder please share it on the social networks, or you can even embed it on your website using the embed code below!